kyma-project/istio/docs/user/troubleshooting/03-50-recovering-from-unintentional-istio-removal.md

   #### **Kyma Dashboard**

-  1. Go to the `kyma-system` Namespace.
+  1. Go to the `kyma-system` namespace.
   2. In the **Kyma** section, choose **Istio**.
   3. Select your Istio instance and click **Edit**.
   4. Switch to the **YAML** section and remove the indicated lines: